-In last week’s article, we covered “#1” above.
+In a previous article, we covered “#1” above.
 Specifically, how to address and potentially prevent new patient cancellations and no-shows.
 If you missed it, you can find this article here.

 In this week’s post, I wanted to discuss “#2” above and look at real solutions for new patient treatment acceptance and retention.

 Looking further into issues like this, the problems are almost always generated internally – i.e. within the office itself, whether it’s how the phones are handled or errors in case presentations.
-Sure, there’s the rare off occasion when the marketing is to blame – for example marketing that just doesn’t get a response or marketing to the incorrect target audience (e.g. marketing implants to college age kids), but again, the vast majority of the time I find that marketing actually isn’t the problem.
+Sure, there’s the rare occasion when the marketing is to blame – for example, marketing that just doesn’t get a response or marketing to the incorrect target audience (e.g. marketing implants to college-age kids) – but again, the vast majority of the time I find that marketing actually isn’t the problem.